learn-co-students/SENG-LIVE-031422-phase-3/03_object_oriented_ruby_pt2/demo/README.md

 - How to use the `self` keyword and identify what it will refer to
 - Class variables vs Instance variables

 The methods we'll be working on today are related to persisting and retrieving Dogs/Appointments.
 These are important tasks that we'll continue to do as we introduce new concepts like databases and ActiveRecord later on in the week.
 The lectures coming up over the next few days will be introducing variations on the same themes.
-You'll be seeing how the new concepts apply to the applications we've been working on throughout the phase.
+You'll be seeing how the new concepts apply to the application we've been working on throughout the phase.

 ## Keyword Arguments & Mass Assignment